 These shows offer exciting live theatre, curricular connections, and artistic excellence, all in one package.
 Toby’s Theatrical Arts Productions (TAP) also provide a Common Core specific study guide for each student with pre and post lessons and extension activities.

-Music & Additional Lyrics by Chris Youstra
+Music & Lyrics by Christopher Youstra

 - Tickets are $10 per student for groups of 20 or more.
 One chaperone seat free of charge for every 10 student seats.

 - For groups under 20 people, tickets are $13 per person.